MicrosoftDocs/cpp-docs/docs/data/oledb/modifying-the-inheritance-of-rmyproviderrowset.md

 END_COM_MAP()
 ```

-This creates a COM interface map that tells `CMyRowsetImpl` to call `QueryInterface` for both the `IRowset` and `IRowsetLocate` interfaces.
+This code creates a COM interface map that tells `CMyRowsetImpl` to call `QueryInterface` for both the `IRowset` and `IRowsetLocate` interfaces.
 To get all of the implementation for the other rowset classes, the map links the `CMyRowsetImpl` class back to the `CRowsetBaseImpl` class defined by the OLE DB Templates; the map uses the COM_INTERFACE_ENTRY_CHAIN macro, which tells OLE DB templates to scan the COM map in `CRowsetBaseImpl` in response to a `QueryInterface` call.

 Finally, link `RAgentRowset` to `CMyRowsetBaseImpl` by modifying `RAgentRowset` to inherit from `CMyRowsetImpl`, as follows: